|Distance||395 miles (637 km)|

 Return travel from Germany to United Kingdom is: Partially open.

 Entry into United Kingdom is allowed for: Entry is partially open for citizens and permanent residents of Germany

 The government of United Kingdom has imposed these measures to reduce the spread of COVID-19:

-Omio customers who travel this route most frequently depart from London Victoria and arrive in Frankfurt (Main) Flughafen.
+Omio customers traveling this route depart most frequently from London Victoria and arrive in Frankfurt (M) Flughafen Regionalbf.

-Passengers board the train most frequently from London Victoria, which is located around 0 mile (s) / 0 km away from the city center, and they get off the train at Frankfurt (Main) Flughafen, located 0 mile (s) / 0 km away from the city center.
+Passengers board the train most frequently from London Victoria, which is located around 1.2 miles (2 km) away from the city center, and they get off the train at Frankfurt (M) Flughafen Regionalbf, located 6.7 miles (10.8 km) away from the city center.

 Here are some other resources that might have the information you need